Feasts, festive events, dazzling lights and historic temples. This is how we're celebrating Deepavali in Singapore!

 The jewel of Little India’s crown is the awe-inspiring Sri Veeramakaliamman Temple on Serangoon Road.
 It’s dedicated to Kali, the Hindu Goddess of power, and you can spend all day taking in the intricate details.
 This temple was established in 1855, making it one of the oldest religious sites in Singapore.

 When in Chinatown, stop by Singapore’s biggest and oldest temple, Sri Mariamman on South Bridge Road.
 It’s famous for breathtaking painted ceilings and for hosting the Fire Walking Ceremony (Theemithi).
 In the East?
 Head to Sri Senpaga Vinayagar Temple on Ceylon Road.
-With its five-tiered, 68 feet-high golden tower, it’s one of Katong’s gems.
+With its five-tiered, 68-foot-high golden tower, it’s one of Katong’s gems.
 It’s over 120 years old and has a unique musical pillar that produces different notes when tapped!

 9. Go on a walking tour of Little India